nodogsplash/nodogsplash/README.md

   </form>
 ```

-###5.2 Forwarding authentification
+###5.2 Forwarding authentication

-Nodogsplash allows to call an external program for authentification using
+Nodogsplash allows to call an external program for authentication using
 the options BinVoucher/EnablePreAuth/ForceVoucher in nodogsplash.conf.
-The given program for BinVoucher will be called with the clients MAC address and is expected
+The given program for BinVoucher will be called using the clients MAC address as argument.
-to output the number of seconds the client is to be authenticated (<= 0 seconds for no authentication).
+The output is expected to be the number of seconds the client is to be authenticated.
-The output is also allowed to contain the download and upload speed limit
+It may also contain the clients download and upload speed limit in KBits/s.
-for the clients traffic in KBits/s.
+See the example configuration file for further details.

 ##6.
 Using ndsctl